pretix/pretix-docs/docs/guides/resources-and-scheduling.md

  6. [Creating a product for scheduling](resources-and-scheduling.md#creating-a-product-for-scheduling), for instance, a guided tour ticket
  7. [Creating dates for scheduling](resources-and-scheduling.md#creating-dates-for-scheduling), for instance, guides tours
  8. [Assigning resources to dates](resources-and-scheduling.md#assigning-resources-to-dates), for instance, assigning a guide to a tour
+ 9. Alternatively, using the [Quick entry](resources-and-scheduling.md#quick-entry) feature for planning dates
- 9. [Confirming or denying a scheduling](resources-and-scheduling.md#confirming-or-denying-a-scheduling) depending on whether the resource is actually available at the planned time
+ 10. [Confirming or denying a scheduling](resources-and-scheduling.md#confirming-or-denying-a-scheduling) depending on whether the resource is actually available at the planned time

 The following sections will guide you through those steps in detail.